lilygoose89/lilybruns/_pages/about.md

 * Netflix romcoms
 * My cats
 * Warehouse communities
+* Why coliving is THE BEST for nomads
 * The definition of a startup
 * Where I would go in the event of a zombie apocalypse
 * Whether or not we're living in a simulation